nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occasions when variable dissociation cannot be processed at all due to invalid input, variable dissociation request will return a failure status code. e.g.
+On occasions when variable dissociation cannot be processed at all due to invalid input, variable dissociation request will return a failure status code with the appropriate error message.

-Status code 400 is returned when:
-* content type is unsupported
-* request body is invalid json

-Status code 404 is returned when:
-* the variable with the given concept id does not exist
-* the variable with the given concept id has been deleted

-Status code 422 is returned when:
-* request body is empty
-* there are conflicts of variable on collection level and collection revision in the same request

 ### <a name="service"></a> Service

 A service enables data to be accessed via a universal resource locator, and has options to enable a variety of transformations to be performed on the data, e.g. spatial, temporal, variable subsetting, reprojection or reformatting.
 Service metadata is in JSON format and conforms to [UMM-S Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/service).

+#### <a name="service-access-control"></a> Service Access Control

+Access to service and service association is granted through the INGEST_MANAGEMENT_ACL provider object identity of the service concept.
+Associating and dissociating collections with a service is considered an update.

 #### <a name="service-association"></a> Service Association